Weeping Tiger, Hungry Dragon

+It's made out of beef.
 It turns out that people aren't too sure why it's called Weeping Tiger.
 Some people say that the tiger is crying because the hunter took its cow.
 Others propose that the tiger is crying because the dish uses the most tender cut of the cow leaving the tiger with all the tough parts.
 Another myth is that the dish is so delicious that it is enough to make a tiger cry tears of happiness.
-I like to believe in the last one because sad, hungry tigers will eat you and happy tigers might not eat you :)
+I like to believe in the last one because sad, hungry tigers will eat you and happy tigers might not eat you.

 On the bright side, check out these recipes below and hopefully you'll decide to make it yourself: